dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::GetWhitelistIpAddressesResponse get_whitelist_ip_addresses(user_id)
 Get whitelisted ip addresses for an API Key

-Get a list of the whitelisted IP addresses for a specific API Key  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Get a list of the whitelisted IP addresses for a specific API Key - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters